Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation

 \section{Introduction}

 }

-\IEEEPARstart{G}{uided} image-to-image translation is a task aiming at synthesizing new images from an input image and several external semantic guidance, as shown in Fig.~\ref{fig:motivation}.
-This task has been gaining a lot interest especially from the computer vision community, and has been widely investigated in recent years.
-Due to different forms of semantic guidance, e.g., segmentation maps, hand skeletons, facial landmarks and pose skeleton, most of the existing methods for this class of tasks are tailored toward specific applications, i.e., they need to specifically design the network architectures and training objectives according to different generation tasks.
+\IEEEPARstart{G}{uided} image-to-image translation is aiming at synthesizing new images from an input image and several external semantic guidance, as shown in Fig.~\ref{fig:motivation}.
+This task received a lot interest especially from the computer vision community, and has been widely investigated in recent years.
+Due to different forms of semantic guidance, e.g., segmentation maps, hand skeletons, facial landmarks, etc., most existing methods are tailored toward specific applications, i.e., they need to specifically design the network architectures and training objectives according to different generation tasks.
 For example, Ma et al. propose PG2~\cite{ma2017pose}, which is a two-stage framework and uses the pose mask loss for generating person images based on an image of that person and human pose keypoints.
-Tang et al. propose GestureGAN~\cite{tang2018gesturegan}, which is a forward-backward consistency architecture and adopt the proposed color loss to generate novel hand gesture images based on the input image and conditional hand skeletons.
+Tang et al. propose GestureGAN~\cite{tang2018gesturegan}, which is a forward-backward consistency architecture and adopt a novel color loss to generate novel hand gesture images based on the input image and conditional hand skeletons.
 Wang et al. propose the few-shot Vid2Vid framework~\cite{wang2019few}, which uses the carefully designed weight generation module to synthesize videos that realistically reflect the style of the input image and the layout of conditional segmentation maps.